GRADUATE MUSIC DEGREES

 How to apply

 To be eligible for the M.M. degree, applicants must have a baccalaureate degree in music with a minimum GPA of 3.0.
+The preferred deadline for consideration is February 20.
+Applications received after the preferred deadline will only be considered if positions remain.

 Prepare the following materials: